DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-24-merging-the-personal-statement.md

 We merged these personal statement sections into one, and improved the guidance around what we say to candidates to help them write a good personal statement.

 We tested this design and improved the content shown to candidates after conducting research.
-# We released this feature to candidates on 3 April 2023.

 ## The issue